 Courses listed on the chart "Subjects with Restrictions for Students from Other Faculties and Graduate Schools: Undergraduate" on the Keio University Student Website cannot be taken.
-Make sure to check this list as well as the course registration information for each faculty posted on the Keio University Student Website and keio.jp portal.
+Make sure to check this list as well as the course registration information for each faculty posted on the Keio University Student Website and keio.jp.
 Some courses have restrictions on your affiliation and/or student year.
-If you are not in the correct student year, you will be unable to take the course even if it is not a "Subject with Restrictions."
+If you do not meet the student year requirement, you will be unable to take the course even if it is not a "Subject with Restrictions."
 Some faculties have courses with restrictions not listed on this chart, and there may also be some courses offered as Optional Subjects to students from other faculties.
-Students should gather necessary information through the syllabus, Keio University Student Website, keio.jp portal, and announcements on the notice boards of each faculty, etc.
+Students should gather necessary information through the syllabus, Keio University Student Website, keio.jp, and announcements on the notice boards of each faculty, etc.